 If you want to learn about Winona and the surrounding area this is the place you visit first. - Z.E.L

-Current COVID-19 Guidelines While Visiting Our Museums: If staff are not wearing a mask, it is because they are fully vaccinated for COVID-19.
-We ask that our visitors follow the same standard set forth by the CDC.
+Current COVID-19 Guidelines While Visiting Our Museums: Please wear a mask while visiting due to current local data for COVID-19 spread.
 Thank you for continuing to distance and practicing other ways to keep everyone safe and healthy.

 The Winona County History Center is the Society's main museum and is located in historic downtown Winona, Minnesota.
 The History Center is housed in Winona's 1915 National Guard Armory and the award-winning contemporary Laird Norton Addition.